 A commissioner's permit is required before a directed fishery may be prosecuted for hagfish.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.
 Gear is restricted to 3,000 gallons in volume using any combination of gear types included Korean style traps, buckets, and barrels per vessel.
-In 2017, two commissioner's permits were issued for directed fishing of hagfish in the Southeast Region.
+In 2018 six hagfish management areas were created within the Southeast Region.
+In 2018, two commissioner's permits were issued for directed fishing of hagfish in the Southeast Region.

-The developing directed fishery for hagfish in the Southeast region has a total guideline harvest level (GHL) of 60,000 lbs.
-The primary species caught is E. deani and a market has been developing for Alaskan hagfish where they are sold for food and their skin is used to make leather products.
+The developing directed fishery for hagfish in the Southeast region has a total guideline harvest level (GHL) of 120,000 lbs.
+The primary species caught is E. deani and a market has been developing for Alaskan hagfish where they are sold for food.
 Currently in the Westward, Central, and Southeast Regions hagfish are allowed up to 20% as bycatch in aggregate with other groundfish during directed fisheries for groundfish.